kadena-io/kadena-evm-sandbox/README.md

 ```

 In `ethers` tests, this call creates a new contract instance using the new signer `alice` in the background.
-A signer always has a network context associated with it.
+It's important to note, however, that the signer address always has a **network context** associated with it.

-However, if you want to call a contract with a specific signer in Chainweb EVM, you must be aware of the Chainweb chain identifier where the contract is deployed to get the correct signing address.
+For contracts deployed on Chainweb EVM, the network context is slightly more complex because you must know the Chainweb chain identifier where the contract is deployed to get the correct signing address.

-For example, you must call `await chainweb.switchChain(chainId);` to switch to the correct chain so that you get signers with the correct network context for that chain.
+For example, if you want to call a contract with a specific signer, you must call `await chainweb.switchChain(chainId);` to switch to the correct chain so that you get signers with the correct network context for that chain.

-If you use the `@kadena/hardhat-chainweb` plugin, the `runOverChains` function does the chain switching for you.
+However, if you install the `@kadena/hardhat-chainweb` plugin, you can use the `runOverChains` function to handle the chain switching for you.
 You can find examples of switching chains in the `solidity/test/SimpleToken.test.js` and `solidity/test/SimpleToken.integration.test.js` test files.

 ## Blockscout